MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/uploadApplication.md

 **Pre-requests**

-   - Test Base account: If you do not have a **Test Base** account, you will need to create one before proceeding, as described in [Creating a Test Base account](createAccount.md).
+   - Test Base account: If you don't have a **Test Base** account, you'll need to create one before proceeding, as described in [Creating a Test Base account](createAccount.md).
    - Pre-built .zip file: A .zip file built offline containing your application binary and test scripts.
 See [Build a package | Microsoft Docs](buildpackage.md) to prepare your Test Base .zip package from desktop.

 ## Upload an offline built package

-In the [Azure portal](https://portal.azure.com/), go to the **Test Base** account for which you will be creating and uploading your package and perform the steps that follow.
+In the [Azure portal](https://portal.azure.com/), go to the **Test Base** account for which you'll be creating and uploading your package and perform the steps that follow.

 In the left-hand menu under **Package catalog**, select the **New package**.
 Then click the third card **'Upload pre-built package'**.